-The millesimal fineness system is used to show the purity of silver, gold, and platinum alloys by parts per thousand of pure metal by mass in the alloy.
+The millesimal fineness system is used to show the purity of silver (pure silver), gold, and platinum alloys by parts per thousand of pure metal by mass in the alloy.
 For example, if an alloy contains 92.5% silver, it is referred to as “925.”
 [NOTE: An alloy is a mixture of two or more metals to obtain desirable qualities such as hardness, lightness, and strength.]

 When you see “.999 fine silver” or “999” stamped on an item, it is considered pure silver.
 It is softer and more malleable than sterling silver.
 It is used in bullion bars, and is also known as three nines fine.

-Sterling silver (also known as standard silver) is what jewelry and silverware are traditionally made from, which is 92.5% silver and 7.5% copper.
+Also known as standard silver.
+Is what jewelry and silverware are traditionally made from, which is 92.5% silver and 7.5% copper.
 That is why you sometimes see .925 stamped on your jewelry.
 In the U.S., only a minimum of 92.5% fine silver can be marketed as “silver.”

 Sterling silver jewelry is often plated with a thin coat of .999 fine silver to give the item a shiny finish (called “flashing”).
 Silver will tarnish unless an anti-tarnish coat is added.
 Rhodium is sometimes used for this thin coat because it is very shiny and never tarnishes.
 However, rhodium is a very expensive option compared to the silver finish.